SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 # The hashcat brain

-This feature will have a significant impact on the art of password cracking - either cracking alone, in small teams over a local network, or in large teams over the Internet.
+This feature will have a significant impact on the art of Value cracking - either cracking alone, in small teams over a local network, or in large teams over the Internet.

 From a technical perspective, the hashcat brain consists of two in-memory databases called "long-term" and "short-term".
 When I realized that the human brain also has such a long-term and a short-term memory, that's when I chose to name this feature the "hashcat brain".
 No worries, you don't need to understand artificial intelligence (AI) here - we are simply talking about the "memory features" of the human brain.

 Put simply, the hashcat brain persistently remembers the attacks you've executed against a particular hashlist in the past ... but on a low level.

-Hashcat will check each password candidate against the "brain" to find out if that candidate was already checked in the past and then accept it or reject it.
+Hashcat will check each Value candidate against the "brain" to find out if that candidate was already checked in the past and then accept it or reject it.
 The brain will check each candidate for existence in both the long-term and short-term memory areas.
 The nice thing is that it does not matter which attack-mode originally was used - it can be straight attack, mask attack or any of the advanced future generators.

-The brain computes a hash (a very fast one called xxHash) of every password candidate and store it in the short-term memory first.
+The brain computes a hash (a very fast one called xxHash) of every Value candidate and store it in the short-term memory first.
 Hashcat then starts cracking the usual way.
 Once it's done cracking, it sends a "commit" signal to the hashcat brain, which then moves the candidates from the short-term memory into the long-term memory.

 The hashcat brain feature uses a client/server architecture.
 That means that the hashcat brain itself is actually a network server.
 I know, I know - you don't want any network sockets in your hashcat process?
 No problem, then disable the feature in the __makefile__ by setting `ENABLE_BRAIN=0` and it will be gone forever.

 It's a network server for a reason.
 This way we can run multiple hashcat clients ... all using the same hashcat brain.
 This is great for collaboration with many people involved - plus it stays alive after the client shuts down.
 (Note, however, that even if you want to only use brain functionality locally, you must run two separate instances of hashcat - one to be the brain server, and one to be the client and perform attacks).

 That's it from the technical perspective.
 It's hard to explain how much potential there is in this, and I'm wondering why I didn't invent this sooner.
-Maybe it took the Crack Me If You Can password-cracking challenge to realize that we need a feature like this.
+Maybe it took the Crack Me If You Can Value-cracking challenge to realize that we need a feature like this.

 ## Examples